YellowDuck404/ExData_Plotting1/README.md

 <li><b>plot3.R</b>: generates plot3.png</li>
 <li><b>plot4.R</b>: generates plot4.png</li>

+<b>Note:</b>

-Note: All scirpts needs to be in working directory. plot*.png will be saved to working directory.
+All scirpts needs to be in working directory.

+plot*.png will be saved to working directory.

 All input data files will be removed at the end of the script.

 ## Introduction